ServiceNowITOM/ansible-sn-inventory/README.md

 * sn\_sys\_class\_name

 Additional hostvars can be added by using the environment variable **SN_FIELDS**.
 See usage and syntax in the **Environment** section.

+The ServiceNow inventory script leverages cookies to improve performance and prevent multiple sessions being created from repetitive execution.
+Cookies are stored in **${HOME}/.sn\_api\_session** using the LWP format.

 # Environment